The Christmas Chronicles 2: Plot

+Kate and Santa successfully find the elves and Hakan, who give them a casing for a new star and Santa captures power from the Star of Bethlehem inside it.
 While flying back to the village, Belsnickel catches up to them on a sleigh pulled by jackalotes (a hybrid of a jackal and a coyote which he created).
-He steals the star to stop himself from aging until he can figure out how to replace Santa, and transports them back to 1990 Boston via a time-travel device he planted on Santa's sleigh.

-Jack finds the root and brings it back to Mrs Claus.
-Kate attempts to buy AAA batteries for Belsnickel's time travel device at Boston airport so she and Santa can return to the future.
-However, she is detained by airport security as the bill has the modern redesign so seems counterfeit.
+He steals the star and plants a time-travel device on Santa's sleigh, which transports them back to 1990.
+At an airport in Boston, Kate attempts to buy AAA batteries for Belsnickel's time travel device at Boston airport but, she is detained by airport security as the modern dollar bill is mistakenly deemed counterfeit.

-Kate is taken to a locked lost kids security room.
-When she laments about her wrongdoings in Cancun, another kid named Doug Pierce comforts her and helps her escape.
+Kate is taken to a security room.
+Lamenting about her wrongdoings in Cancún, a boy named Doug Pierce comforts her and helps her escape.
 After Kate joins Santa, she realizes Doug is her late father.
-With help from airport worker Grace, Santa gets everybody singing a Christmas song so the weather clears.
-With Christmas spirit high enough for the sleigh to fly, he puts in the batteries, so they head back and recover the star.
+Santa raises the airport's Christmas spirit high enough for the sleigh to fly, allowing him and Kate to return to the present and recover the star.

-Mrs. Claus makes the root into a powder, which Jack manages to load into the snow cannons.
-He shoots it onto the elves, curing them.
 Santa and Kate race back to the village, evading Belsnickel as he chases them.

-Mrs. Claus throws an explosive gingerbread cookie between the sleighs before they can collide in a game of chicken.
-Dasher recovers and assists Santa in defeating Jola, who is then hurled out of the village.
-Kate places the star on top of the tree, restoring power to the village.
-Santa gives Belsnickel the first toy that they built together, they reconcile and he is transformed back into an elf.
+Mrs. Claus throws an explosive gingerbread cookie between the sleighs to prevent their collision in a game of chicken.
+Dasher recovers and assists Santa in defeating Jola.
+Kate places the star on the tree, restoring the village.
+Santa reconciles with Belsnickel, who transforms back into an elf.

 Santa flies Kate and Jack back to Cancún where they tell an excited Teddy about their adventure.
-Kate also becomes more accepting of Bob.
-At the end, Kate, her Mom, and Teddy, along with Bob and Jack sing "O' Christmas Tree" as Santa, Mrs. Claus, Belsnickel, and everyone in the North Pole also sing it.
+Kate becomes more accepting of Bob, and the family sings "O' Christmas Tree" alongside everyone in the North Pole.